APatel-AI/Apatel-Ai/README.md

 # 👋 Hi There, I'm Arpan
+> "If the idea is there, the vision is clear, the work is put in, don't stress—results will eventually follow." - AP

 # 🌳 About Me:
-### I'm a SWE | Full-stack & Backend Developer with a passion for technology and problem solving.
+### I'm a Full-stack & Backend Developer with a passion for technology and problem solving.
 Outside of coding you'll find me:
 ### - Blogging  📝
 ### - Traveling  🚙
 ### - Cooking  🧑‍🍳